alphamikle/nanc_docs/docs/nanc_configuring.md

 ## Custom fonts

-`customFonts` - an option to expand the available fonts in the Nanc Backend Driven UI.
-You can add any custom font to your Nanc application (official instructions), then, specify the parameters of the added font in this parameter, which accepts a list of font extensions, and voila - in your Nanc build, your newly added font will appear in the `FontField` field, which you will be able to use in the app as well, relying on the [Nanc Backend Driven UI](nui/backend_driven_ui).
+`customFonts` - an option to expand the available fonts in the Nanc Server driven UI.
+You can add any custom font to your Nanc application (official instructions), then, specify the parameters of the added font in this parameter, which accepts a list of font extensions, and voila - in your Nanc build, your newly added font will appear in the `FontField` field, which you will be able to use in the app as well, relying on the [Nanc Server driven UI](nui/backend_driven_ui).

 ## Sliver checker